soxziw/LamportAlgorithmImpl/README.md

 ## Overview

 Once it has mutex, the server verifies if it has enough balance to issue this transfer using the local Balance Table.
-If the server can afford the transfer, then it inserts the transaction block at the head of the blockchain and send that block directly to all other clients, who also insert the block at the head of their local copy of the blockchain.
+If the server can afford the transfer, then it inserts the transaction block at the head of the blockchain and send that block directly to all other servers, who also insert the block at the head of their local copy of the blockchain.
 Once inserted in the blockchain, the local copy of the Balance Table is updated.
 Then mutex is released.
 If the server does not have enough balance, the transaction is aborted and mutex is released.

 ## Requirement
    - Consistency